yaraburvin/mark-nodejs-proj--http-conventions/README.md

 ### A note on mocking

+One of the things you'll see in the test file is some test code which references 'mocking' - so, before you go into the file, we'll take a moment to step back and think about mocking.

 Think back to the unit tests in Digipet - we saw that we separated out our controller unit tests and our server unit tests such that it was possible for one to fail without the other failing.

 We achieved this through the use of mocks, which let us test whether a (mocked version of a) function gets called, without tying us into the specific behaviour of a function.